 Hornady bullets and ammo were used and they have a couple of real interesting new products.
 They have a 90 grain pink load for those who are recoil shy but want some effective personal ammo.
 Since it is a lead free HP penetration should be good while providing good stopping power.
 It would be really nice in a 2” featherweight.
 Hornady makes a 140 grain flex tip which should find some various uses including some hunting applications.
 They are in addition to their regular line up of bullets and ammo.
 For info go to www.hornady.com

 As with any gun the proof in the pudding is how well it shoots.
 When I do a gun review I try to get some factory ammo because it gives me a chance to evaluate my handloads and not everyone reloads so that info should help them out.
 Double Tap sent some loads in both 38 and 357.
 I have used a lot of Double Tap ammo for both rifles and handguns and have never been disappointed in its performance.
 They have an extensive line and it is always growing.
 If you don’t give them a try that might be an error on your part.
 For info you can go to www.doubletapammo.net

-For handloaders there is a good verity of 357 bullets though at this time they might be hard to get.
-One company that has been around for years is Sierra.
+For handloaders there is a good variety of 357 bullets though with current shortages they might be hard to get.
+One company that has been around for years is Sierra Bullets.
 They make a good selection of bullets for us handloaders and if I am looking for the most accurate bullet there is a good chance that it will be a Sierra product.
 I have some 158 grain FP bullets for this T & E. For info on their line of fine bullets you can go to www.sierrabullets.com to get any needed info.
 They also have a very comprehensive loading manual.